signalfx/integrations/collectd-marathon/README.md

 ### INSTALLATION

-**If you are using the new SmartAgent, see the docs for [the collectd/marathon monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-marathon.md) for more information.
-The configuration documentation below may be helpful as well, but consult the SmartAgent repo's docs for the exact schema.**
+**If you are using the new Smart Agent, see the docs for [the collectd/marathon monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-marathon.md) for more information.
+The configuration documentation below may be helpful as well, but consult the Smart Agent repo's docs for the exact schema.**

 1. Download the <a target="_blank" href="https://github.com/signalfx/collectd-marathon">collectd-marathon</a> Python module onto a host that has access to the Marathon API.